bullet-train-co/magic_test/README.md

 When generating test code, we check to ensure a given label or element identifier won’t result in multiple or ambiguous matches the next time a test runs.
 If that situation arises, we’ll try to generate the appropriate `within` blocks and selectors to ensure the target button or field is disambiguated.

 ## Acknowledgements
 We'd like to thank [Florian Plank](https://twitter.com/polarblau), the author of [Capycorder](https://github.com/polarblau/capycorder).
-His earlier attempt at the same concept (implemented via a Chrome extension) was ahead of its time and provided us with great inspiration and some lessons learned when solving this problem from another angle.
+His earlier attempt at the same concept (implemented via a Chrome extension) was ahead of its time and provided us with great inspiration and lessons learned when solving this problem from another angle.

 ## Contributing